Willson Contreras Preview, Player Props: Cardinals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff is 11th in the league with a collective nine strikeouts per nine innings.

-- Orioles pitchers combine to give up the 10th-fewest home runs in baseball (160 total, 1.1 per game).
+- The Orioles give up the ninth-fewest home runs in baseball (160 total, 1.1 per game).

+- Means makes his first start of the season for the Orioles.

+- The 30-year-old southpaw started and threw four innings when he last appeared Wednesday, April 13 against the Milwaukee Brewers.

 © 2023 Data Skrive.
 All rights reserved.